JosephWoodall/mechanicus/README.md

 an EEG Headset (or EEG data) handy.
 Brain-waves are the main data source I am leveraging in this project.

 So, essentially, the flow is:
-EEG Headset captures brain waves -> ML Model interprets them -> software executes hardware movement based on ML model's interpretation
+EEG Headset captures EEG data -> ML Model interprets them -> software executes hardware movement based on ML model's interpretation

 Initial PoC Data offered for free here: https://www.physionet.org/content/eegmmidb/1.0.0/S001/#files-panel You can also generate your own.

-I plan to expand the binary classifier to multi-class classifier for 3D movement in a cartesian plane, where the output is a hash value coorelating to spherical coordinates; exercised by a lookup algorithm.

 I am still brainstorming how to create the prosthetic apparatus.
 I might need help in this area.